maniospas/pygrank-datasets/README.md

 # pygrank-datasets
-Hosts synthetic dataset used by the pygrank library
+Hosts synthetic dataset used by the [pygrank](https://github.com/MKLab-ITI/pygrank) package